(archival site) EPID600 [formerly EPID160]: Principles of epidemiology for public health, UNC

 became unavailable when UNC discontinued its ColdFusion license in May 2017, and some page references became non-functional when UNC decommissioned the AFS webserver in 2018.

-Enrolled students should access the course through Sakai
+[from 2012 to 2022 enrolled students accessed the course through Sakai

 Core competencies Epidemiolog.net Information for students